-Due to the minimal level of receivables held and timely basis in which they are settled, it has been determined that there is no impairment of receivables.
+Due to the minimal level of receivables held, from non-government entities, and timely basis in which they are settled, it has been determined that there is no impairment of receivables.
 The carrying amount of receivables approximates net fair value due to being receivable on demand.
 There is no concentration of credit risk.